Rental Property Injury Lawyers QLD

 2. Inform the landlord about the injuries.

-3. Seek legal advice from a rental property injury lawyer.
+3. Seek legal advice from a rental property lawyer.

-To have a successful claim, you must demonstrate the following before filing your case for rental property injury compensation:
+To have a successful claim, you must demonstrate the following before filing a case for rental property injury compensation:

-1. According to Australian Building Code regulations, your rental property had defects and could harm people.
+1. Under Australian Building Code regulations, your rental property had defects that could harm people.

 2. Either your landlord knew about the flaw that made your rental home unsafe or should have known about it, or they just declined to rectify the issue.

-3. The landlord or property manager failed to take prompt action to reduce the danger of damage to property or risk of injury to people.
+3. The landlord or property manager failed to take prompt action to reduce the risk of property damage or injury to people.

 You must be able to demonstrate the following to have a successful claim: